maxthraxx/geminihtml/README.md

 Contributions are welcome

-# Key features : streaming chat, code blocks that you can copy or download, light and dark themes, chat history, source code highlighting, and file uploads.
+# Key features : streaming chat, code blocks that you can copy or download, light and dark themes, chat history with save/load, source code highlighting, and file uploads.

 Go to relases, download gemini.zip, open it, and open gemini.html in a web browser.